 Looking for incubator space for your early-stage tech company?
 Capital for your emerging biotech company?
-Or, are you ready to take your R&D or manufacturing operations to the next level?
+Or are you ready to take your R&D or manufacturing operations to the next level?
 The New Jersey Economic Development Authority (NJEDA) offers life sciences and tech company assistance at every stage of growth.

 New Jersey is committed to nurturing and supporting its tech and life sciences companies.
 We drive innovation through incentives, incubators, accelerators, co-working spaces and a supportive ecosystem that can provide the resources and connections you need to flourish and grow here.

-Individuals or entities that invest in qualifying emerging technology companies may be eligible to receive refundable tax credits of up to 10% of their qualified investment, with an additional five percent bonus available for investments in a business located in a qualified opportunity zone, low-income community, or a business that is certified as minority- or women-owned by the State.
+Individuals or entities that invest in qualifying emerging technology companies may be eligible to receive refundable Angel Investor tax credits of up to 20% of their qualified investment, with an additional five percent bonus available for investments in a business located in a qualified opportunity zone, low-income community, or a business that is certified as minority- or women-owned by the State.

 In order to be eligible, the emerging technology company must: employ fewer than 225 full-time employees (75% of whom work in New Jersey); do business, employ or own capital or property; or, maintain a New Jersey office.
 It also must conduct one of the following activities in the State:

-Ever wish you could turn your company’s net operating losses into working capital or research funds?
+Turn your company’s net operating losses into working capital or research funds.

 The NOL program is open to technology and biotechnology companies whose primary business involves the provision of a scientific process, product or services.
 The company must also own, have filed for, or have a license to use protected, proprietary intellectual property, such as a patent or registered copyright.